angular-schule/website-articles/blog/2025-05-resource-api/README.md

 The Resource allows the value to be overwritten locally.
 The `value` signal is a `WritableSignal` and offers the familiar `set()` and `update()` methods.

-We want to sort the book list locally, for example, by rating on button click.
+We want to sort the book list locally on button click, sorted by rating.
 In the method, we can sort the list and directly overwrite the `value` signal.